IIVIIIII/TCB_Recurring_Events/README.md

 ![alt text](https://github.com/IIVIIIII/TCB_Streamlining/blob/main/resources/images/data_entry.jpg?raw=true)

-When the website prompts Supabase to perform the query as defined in the SQL function below, it returns all data for events within the range of dates entered as arguments.
+When the website prompts Supabase to perform the query as defined in the SQL function below (also visibile in the "query_function.sql" file), it returns all data for events within the range of dates entered as arguments.

 ![alt text](https://github.com/IIVIIIII/TCB_Streamlining/blob/main/resources/images/query.jpg?raw=true)